Summary

 How is RBD diagnosed?

 The first step is to work out if the RBD is the side effect of a medication or if there is another obvious cause for it.
+This is something your general practitioner (GP), will be able to assess.

 If no readily identifiable cause can be found, you need to see a sleep specialist for further investigation.
-He/she will check if you have any other sleep problems contributing to the RBD, for example Obstructive Sleep Apnoea.
+They will check if you have any other sleep problems contributing to RBD, for example Obstructive Sleep Apnoea.
 Most of the time this assessment will involve an overnight sleep study.
 This is done in a hospital and includes a video recording.

 How do you treat RBD?